 Elevation: 11,070 ft

-Climbing and access information for peak is found on page 288.
-Livingston Douglas has provided (below) a more detailed access and route description than found in the book.
+Climbing and access information for peak is on Page 288 of the book.
+Livingston Douglas provides more detailed access and route description than found in the book.

-There is no easy way to reach this 11er peak which sits on the main Lost River Range crest south of Pass Creek Summit.
-When Rick Baugher reached the top in 1990 he found no evidence of prior ascents.
+There is no easy way to reach South Twin, which sits on the main Lost River Range Crest south of Pass Creek Summit.
+When Rick Baugher reached the top in 1990, he found no evidence of a prior ascent.
+USGS Sunset Peak

 Use the link below to read John Fadgen’s trip report which provides an excellent account of the difficulties involved in climbing this peak.

-Elbow Canyon [(D)(1)].
-First climb the West Face/West Ridge Route on Peak 11081/North Twin, then descend the South Ridge Route on Peak 11081/North Twin to reach the North Twin/South Twin ridge saddle at 10,540 feet.
+Elbow Canyon Road/FSR-273 [(D)(1) on Page 294].
+Climb the west face/west ridge of North Twin, then descend the south ridge to reach the North Twin/South Twin ridge saddle at 10,540 feet.